glhr/rasa_project/user_data/user_data.md

 - smash the banana with the rubber duck.
 - get the blue ball
 - step on it
+- Give me the hammer.
+- Please give me the banana.
+- Hand over the pear.
+- Give apple.
+- Pickup the shiny red ball
+- Pickup banana.
+- Pick up the blue object or pick up the cyan object
+- Pick up the yellow banana
+- Pick up the yellow banana or
+- Can you please hand me the green apple?
+- Can you please give me the green apple?
+- Give me a green apple.
+- Pick up the banana
+- Take the red cube
+- Take a yellow banana
+- Hi!
+Can I get an apple?
+- Can I get a green apple?
+- Take a banana
+- Give me all red stones (?) on the table.
+- Give me the yellow banana.
+- Give me a yellow banana.
+- Give me the yellow banana on the table.
+- Hand me the yellow banana.
+- Please give me the yellow banana.
+- Hand over the red tomato.
+- Pick up the yellow banana.
+- Grab the yellow banana.
+- Obtain the yellow banana.
+- Acquire the yellow banana.
+- Please pick up the red rubber duck
+- Go to the banana and pick it up
+- Pick up yellow banana
+- Pick up the hammer
+- Pick up the fucking banana!
+- Give me the duck
+- Pleas give me the yellow duck.
+- Grab the yellow banana
+- Hit the rubber duck with the hammer.
+- Take the banana
+- drag an end-effector to the object

 ## intent:clarify
 - do this with the [yellow](object_color) [banana](object_name)]